ON THIS PAGE: You will learn about the different types of treatments doctors use for people with colorectal cancer. Use the menu to see other pages.

 Talk with your doctor about the possible side effects of your radiation therapy regimen.
 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 It may also cause bloody stools from bleeding through the rectum or blockage of the bowel.
 Most side effects go away soon after treatment is finished.

-Sexual problems, as well as infertility (the inability to have a child) in both men and women, may occur after radiation therapy to the pelvis.
+Sexual health problems, as well as infertility (the inability to have a child), may occur after radiation therapy to the pelvis.
 Before treatment begins, talk with your doctor about the chances that the treatment will affect sexual health and fertility and the available options for preserving fertility.

 Learn more about the basics of radiation therapy.